medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 ## Introduction

 Countries have different tax rates, even if they share the same currency.
-In these cases, using one price for a currency that is used by multiple countries or regions can introduce issues when it comes to calculating taxes.
+In these cases, using one tax-exclusive price for a currency that is used by multiple countries or regions can show different price to the customer based on the tax rate of each region.

-Without tax-inclusive pricing, if a merchant wants the same price to be shown for a currency despite the tax rate of the region the customer is viewing their store from, they’ll have to manually calculate the price without tax to work for each region.

-Tax Inclusive Pricing reduces the manual work that merchants have to do.
-Merchants can just specify the price that they want to display to the customer for a specific currency.
+Using Tax Inclusive Pricing, you can just specify the price that should be displayed to the customer for a specific currency.

 Then, Medusa handles calculating the tax amount using the tax rate and the tax-inclusive price.
-Customers will not be able to tell the difference.
-This is only managed in the backend and relayed to accounting and analytics tools.
+This is managed in the backend and relayed to accounting and analytics tools.

 ## How is Tax Inclusivity Defined?